Aurora Mobile Limited (JG) CEO Weidong Luo on Q1 2020 Results - Earnings Call Transcript

 Christian Arnell

 Thank you, everyone for joining our call tonight.
-If you have any further questions or comments, please don't hesitate to reach out to the IR team.
+If you have any further questions and comments, please don't hesitate to reach out to the IR team.
 This concludes the call.
 Have a good night.
 Thank you.

 Weidong Luo